Covariant Nothing Object

 or emptyList

-Another example of Covariant Nothing Object comes from a library my team co-created.
+Another example of a Covariant Nothing Object comes from a library my team co-created.
 It was used to schedule tasks in a microservice environment.
 For simplicity, you could assume that each task can be modeled as follows:

-, which uses null
+class which uses null

 This approach is very limiting.
 Since the null